OkayHughes/open-lab-notebook/src/posts/misc/mpas_sw.md

 grid are given in `mesh_tools/periodic_hex/namelist.input`.

 My example grid can be found at [this link](https://drive.google.com/file/d/1nvzUdMqfNWcUmBRP2m6QyBPTw4zyWVnd/view?usp=sharing)
+-->

+Run `git clone `

-Todo on this:  Try using points-mpas.cpp which seems to have the shallow water fields but should account for metric terms?
+Try using points-mpas.cpp which seems to have the shallow water fields but should account for metric terms?

 Ok so the long and short of it is that if you build points-mpas.cpp with netcdf-cxx (not the netcdf4 version, that will cause problems) it will generate a file that works straight away.
 With the default time stepping the output ends up with NaNs, so remains to see if the